ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 published: 2021-10-25
 ---

-If you are new to blockchain development and don’t know where to start, or just want to understand how to deploy and interact with smart contracts, this guide is for you.
-We will walk through creating and deploying a simple, smart contract on the Ropsten test network using a virtual wallet ([Metamask](https://metamask.io)), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemyapi.io/eth).
+This guide is for you if you are new to blockchain development and don't know where to start or how to deploy and interact with smart contracts.
+We will walk through creating and deploying a simple, smart contract on the Ropsten test network using [Metamask](https://metamask.io), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemyapi.io/eth).

 You'll need an Alchemy account to complete this tutorial.
 [Sign up for a free account](https://www.alchemy.com/).

 If you have questions at any point, feel free to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!

-## Part 1 - Create and Deploy your Smart Contract using Hardhat {#part-1-hardhat}
+## Part 1 - Create and Deploy your Smart Contract using Hardhat {#part-1}

-### Step 1: Connect to the Ethereum network {#step-1-connect-to-the-ethereum-network}
+### Connect to the Ethereum network {#connect-to-the-ethereum-network}

 There are many ways to make requests to the Ethereum chain.
-For simplicity, we’ll use a free account on Alchemy, a blockchain developer platform and API that allows us to communicate with the Ethereum chain without running a node ourselves.
-The platform also has developer tools for monitoring and analytics that we’ll take advantage of in this tutorial to understand what’s going on under the hood in our smart contract deployment.
-If you don’t already have an Alchemy account, [you can sign up for free here](https://www.alchemy.com/).
+For simplicity, we'll use a free account on Alchemy, a blockchain developer platform and API that allows us to communicate with the Ethereum chain without running a node ourselves.
+Alchemy also has developer tools for monitoring and analytics; we'll take advantage of these in this tutorial to understand what's going on under the hood in our smart contract deployment.

-### Step 2: Create your app and API key {#step-2-create-your-app-and-api-key}
+### Create your app and API key {#create-your-app-and-api-key}

-Once you’ve created an Alchemy account, you can generate an API key by creating an app.
-This will allow us to make requests to the Ropsten test network.
-If you’re not familiar with testnets, check out [this guide](https://docs.alchemyapi.io/guides/choosing-a-network).
+Once you've created an Alchemy account, you can generate an API key by creating an app.
+This will allow you to make requests to the Ropsten testnet.
+If you're not familiar with testnets you can [read Alchemy's guide to choosing a network](https://docs.alchemyapi.io/guides/choosing-a-network).

-Navigate to the “Create App” page in your Alchemy Dashboard by hovering over “Apps” in the nav bar and clicking “Create App”
+On the Alchemy dashboard, find the **Apps** dropdown in the navigation bar and click **Create App**.

 ![Hello world create app](./hello-world-create-app.png)

-Name your app “Hello World”, offer a short description, select “Staging” for the Environment (used for your app bookkeeping), and choose “Ropsten” for your network.
+Give your app the name '_Hello World_' and write a short description.
+Select **Staging** as your environment and **Ropsten** as your network.

 ![create app view hello world](./create-app-view-hello-world.png)

-Double check that you're selecting the Roptsen testnet!
+_Note: be sure to select **Ropsten**, or this tutorial won't work._

-Click “Create app” and that’s it!
-Your app should appear in the table below.
+Click **Create app**.
+Your app will appear in the table below.

-### Step 3: Create an Ethereum account {#step-3-create-an-ethereum-account}
+### Create an Ethereum account {#create-an-ethereum-account}

-We need an Ethereum account to send and receive transactions.
-For this tutorial, we’ll use Metamask, a virtual wallet in the browser used to manage your Ethereum account address.
-More on [transactions](/developers/docs/transactions/).
+You need an Ethereum account to send and receive transactions.
+We'll use Metamask, a virtual wallet in the browser that lets users manage their Ethereum account address.

 You can download and create a Metamask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right (so that we’re not dealing with real money).